PAULAHA

 When I looked at the title, it was even better: The Simultaneous Promise by Abraham Cruzvillegas.

 Exactly.
-We never had a chance, because economists kept promising us the models they designed using what they freely admit are unrealistic and knowingly false assumptions can help us understand the world while simultaneously promising us they will throw out all the knowingly false ideas as soon as something better comes along.
+Economists kept promising us the models they designed using what they freely admit are unrealistic and knowingly false assumptions can help us understand the world while simultaneously promising us they will throw out all the knowingly false ideas as soon as something better comes along.

 Unfortunately, whenever someone comes up with something better, such as using facts to understand the world instead of looking at it through rear view mirrors distorted by the false market idea, economists turn up the music and refuse to listen.